Bliksempie/fractured-world/chronicles/006-06-fragments-of-wisdom-southern-africa-and-surrounds.md

 **Midgame**: An audio cylinder carved from ore slag, recovered near the Kimberley pits.

-> "They didn’t sing to survive.
+> "They didn't sing to survive.
 They sang *while* forging.
 Heat and voice, bound in rhythm, tuned to keep the Hum at bay."

 *If analyzed, marks a Chronicle node linking sound-based resistance theory to forging cultures in collapsed industrial zones.*
 <!-- /fragment-meta -->